TeV-scale Lepton Number Violation: Connecting Leptogenesis, Neutrinoless Double Beta Decay, and Colliders: Machine Learning techniques in Collider Analysis

 \subsection{Recurrent Neural Network (RNN)}

 A neural network (NN) is a deep learning model comprising of a series of linear and non-linear transformations.
 The goal is to find an optimal set of parameters that transform a set of initial inputs to approximate the target.
 The idea is that this predictive model is made of connected units or nodes that mimic the neurons in the brain.
-The network consists of a series of layers that ``learn" to classify the events as signal or background through transformations.
-The type of the layer and number of layers is defined by the network topology and is optimized to improve the classification.
+The network consists of a series of layers that ``learn" to classify the events as signals or backgrounds through transformations.
+The type of the layer and the number of layers are defined by the network topology and are optimized to improve the classification.
 When we provide the network with a set of inputs, $x$, it passes through these layers, undergoing transformations, one after the other.
 The network then outputs its set of predictions $y$.\\

 To improve the NN, one can define a loss function $\mathcal{L}(y,\hat{y})$, where $\hat{y}$ is the truth value and $y$ is the model output.
 As the NN becomes a better classifier, the predictions $(y)$ will get closer to the truth value $(\hat{y})$ hence reducing the loss.
 Hence one can optimize the parameters inside the NN by minimizing the loss function.\\